nikollllllas/git/readme.md

 2. Two (?)

-3. Also, feels good see you here
+3. Also, feels good see you here.